searene/demos/README.md

 # backupMega.py
 A backup script written in python, used to backup your files to mega.
 See [my blog](https://searene.github.io/2015/12/27/backup-script/) for more details.

+# front-end template
+This is a template for front-end development, designed specific to node.js express.